revellan/revparse/README.md

 use revparse::Parser;
 let mut parser: Parser = Parser::new("grep");
-// This would store the first argument, that doesn't start with '-' AND isn't after a flag, that takes a value. parser.add_pos_arg("PATTERN");
+// This would store the first argument, that doesn't start with '-' AND isn't after a flag, that takes a value. parser.add_pos_arg(
+    "PATTERN",
+    false,   // Positional argument is not required
+);
 parser.run();
 let pos_args: Vec<String> = parser.get_pos_args();
 if pos_args.len() != 0 {
     // So in this case 'grep smth' would give you the String "smth" in pos_args[0].
-The string can't start with '-'.
+    // The string can't start with '-', unless the user types -- before it:
+    // grep -- "-string"
-    // If you want your users to pass values with '-', use a flag. println!("The first positional argument was: {}", pos_args[0]);
+    println!("The first positional argument was: {}", pos_args[0]);
 }
 ```